-After I got the end pieces jig-sawed out (that’s a technical term so be careful how you use it) and screwed in place, I evenly spaced out the rest of the 1 x 6 boards across the bottom and screwed them in place.
+After I got the end pieces jig-sawed out and screwed in place, I evenly spaced out the rest of the 1 x 6 boards across the bottom and screwed them in place.
 Attaching the 1 x 6s is where the smaller of the stainless steel screws came into play.

 Then I cut the boards you saw on the floor in an earlier photo to 50 inches in length and screwed them in place on top.
 Because I had built the base 48 inches long by 25-1/2 inches wide, I had a 1 inch overhang all the way around as planned, and the surface area ended up being 50 inches long by 27-1/2 inches wide.

 Ignore the hooks along the front.
 They weren’t screwed in at this point, I just used straight pins to pin them along the front to see how they would look.
 I was trying to decide if I should use three hooks or five hooks.
 I ended up settling on three but I may add the other two at some point.

 Remember the wheels on the inspiration piece?